baijuka/matzone_v1/README.md

 9. A contact page with contact form where users can contact the site’s owner.
 10. Individual pages for products to display its details.
 11. Indication/banner for offers or deals.
-12. A shopping cart icon with relevant info that is displayed at all times.
+12. A shopping cart icon with relevant info that is displayed all the time.
 13. An admin page with options to Create, Read, Edit and Delete (CRUD) products.
 14. An option to search the site.
 15. An option to filter and sort.
-16. An indication of search term and numbers of results.
+16. An indication of search term and number of results.
 17. A checkout page with details on the shopping items.
 18. An option to adjust items in the shopping bag.
 19. Secure checkout via Stripe payment.